Generic selectors

 That's it.
 That's all you need for any kind of bread.
 No oil, no butter, no FAT.

 Add a Tablespoon of sugar to 1 cup of warm water and whisk to dissolve.
-Then add 2 ¼ tsp of Active Dried Yeast and stir.
-After 10 minutes the yeast should ‘bloom’, or get real bubbly.
-If not – you may have old yeast.
+Then add 2 ¼ teaspoon of Active Dried Yeast and stir.
+After 10 minutes the yeast should 'bloom', or get real bubbly.
+If not - you may have old yeast.

-Once the yeast slurry is ready, add in a tsp of salt (and sometimes I add ½ tsp of garlic powder and ½ tsp of Italian Seasoning) and about 2 ½ cups of bread flour.
+Once the yeast slurry is ready, add in a teaspoon of salt (and sometimes I add ½ tsp of garlic powder and ½ tsp of Italian Seasoning) and about 2 ½ cups of bread flour.
 You can definitely sub in some Whole Wheat, but if you go 100% whole wheat you may have to add some more water.

 I do all this in the bowl of my stand mixer, then simply add the dough hook attachment and let it rip.
 When the dough forms into a ball and pulls away from the sides, it's done.